Basic Slurm Commands

 Wall clock limit -N name --job-name=name

 The sbatch arguments here are the minimal subset required to accurately specify a job on the h2p cluster.
-Please refer to man sbatch for more options.
+Please refer to the output of the man sbatch command or SchedMD's Slurm docs for more options.

 SBATCH ARGUMENT DESCRIPTION